Intro

 A rear extension in Crawley is often used to create open-plan kitchen, dining and living spaces.
 By extending the rear of the house and rethinking the internal arrangement, it becomes possible to form larger, brighter and more flexible spaces that better support modern living.

 Many rear extension Crawley projects also involve removing internal walls and coordinating structural openings to improve flow across the ground floor.
-You can explore our open plan kitchen living Crawley p
+You can also explore our Open Plan Kitchen Living Crawley page for guidance on structural openings, layout transformation and integrated kitchen-living arrangements.

 Cost of a Rear Extension in Crawley